“Where do you live?” she asked.

 You do a product launch, open the doors to new customers and count your sales.
 The whole event can last a few weeks to a few months if you include preparation.
 How much you made from that specific campaign is all that matters.

-From day one as an online entrepreneur, I focused on building towards leveraged outcomes.
+From day one as an entrepreneur, I focused on leveraged outcomes.
 I looked for ways to compound my efforts over time and build systems.

 When I began my travels in 2008 I was in my fourth year of blogging and had two flagship courses for sale.
 I was riding a wave that was still peaking.